Time-Varying Formation Tracking Control of Wheeled Mobile Robots With Region Constraint: A Generalized Udwadia-Kalaba Framework: Numerical simulations

 The desired time-varying formation is a circular motion with variable radius, which is described by

 where $w=0.6$ is the desired angular velocity.

 The simulation time is 470$s$ and the radii of the four robots are given by

 Let $\alpha=4$, $\beta=0.5$.
-With the proposed time-varying formation tracking controller \eqref{e101}, the trajectories of the robots are shown in Fig.\ref{fig_3}.
-In this figure, the void dots represent the starting positions of the robots while the trajectories of the robots are represented by black dotted lines.
+With the proposed time-varying formation tracking controller \eqref{e101}, The robots’ trajectories are illustrated in Figure \ref{fig_3}.
+The void dots represent the starting positions of the robots while the trajectories of the robots are represented by black dotted lines.
 The leader moves along the desired trajectory defined by \eqref{e115}.
-It is obvious that the robots form the desired time-varying formation and move along with the leader.
+It is obvious that the robots move along with the leader after the desired time-varying formation is achieved.
 However, it is noted that some robots exceed the constrained region at the beginning and the end of the motion, which implies that the robots collide with the region boundaries.
 This, the safety of the robots cannot be guaranteed only with the controller \eqref{e101}.
-Moreover, the formation control errors of the robots $||e_i(t)||$ are shown in Fig.\ref{fig_4}.
-It is clear that the formation control errors converge to 0 quickly.
-The input driving torques $U_{i}^{c,e}$ of the left and right wheels of each robot are shown in Fig.\ref{fig_5}.
-It is obvious that the input torques converge to 0 fastly when the desired time-varying formation is achieved.
+Moreover, the formation tracking errors $||e_i(t)||$ are illustrated in Figure \ref{fig_4}.
+Clearly, the formation tracking errors converge to 0 quickly.
+The driving torques $U_{i}^{c,e}$ of the left and right wheels of each robot are shown in Figure \ref{fig_5}.
+It is obvious that the input torques can converge to 0 fastly when the desired time-varying formation is achieved.

 Therefore, with the proposed time-varying formation tracking controller \eqref{e101}, the wheeled mobile robots can achieve the time-varying formation tracking control.
 However, it is noted that the robots might collide with the region boundaries at the beginning and the end of the motion, therefore, the safety of the robots cannot be guaranteed.